01 of 10

-Make sure that the soap mold that it is free from any dust or dirt on the inside.
+Make sure the soap mold is free of any dust or dirt on the inside.
 Put the end cap on firmly.

 If you don't have an end cap, use several layers of plastic wrap and some tight rubber bands to seal the end.Continue to 4 of 10 below.